VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/data-ingestion/README.md

 It is possible to push thousands of log streams and log lines in a single request to this API.

 The API accepts various http parameters, which can change the data ingestion behavior - [these docs](#http-parameters) for details.
+There is no need in specifying `_msg_field` and `_time_field` query args, since VictoriaLogs automatically extracts log message and timestamp from the ingested Loki data.

 The following command verifies that the data has been successfully ingested into VictoriaLogs by [querying](https://docs.victoriametrics.com/VictoriaLogs/querying/) it: